mikejturner/RunAgainPlease/README.md

 * You need to rename the input filename to meet the criteria of the program running in the calculation.
 * You want to archive the input files.

-### Using Variables in Command-line Arguments
+### Using Variables as Command-line Arguments

-As an alternative to [substituting variables](#templates-and-substitutions) in to the template, the variables can be used as command-line arguments.
+As an alternative to [substituting variables](#templates-and-substitutions) into a template, the variables can also be used as command-line arguments.

 **Example:**

 ```
-@rap script something -n $other
+@rap script mkdir $molecule
 ```

+This creates a new folder whose name is the value stored in the variable `molecule`.

 ### Example Script Commands